RTICWDT/evaluation-engine-website/README.md

 	* crosswalk.sql -> postgres databse with one table, the crosswalk table
 	* data-warehouse/data-warehouse.sql -> SQL Server data warehouse, will need to be filled with real data.

-* For preparing data, exampine the documents in the data-warehouse folder.
+* For preparing data, examine the documents in the data-warehouse folder.